Arms control, disarmament and non-proliferation in NATO

-For the Alliance, “non-proliferation refers to all efforts to prevent proliferation from occurring, or should it occur, to reverse it by any other means than the use of military force1.
-Non-proliferation applies to both weapons of mass destruction (including nuclear, chemical and biological weapons) and conventional capabilities such as missiles and small arms.
+For the Alliance, “non-proliferation refers to all efforts to prevent proliferation from occurring, or should it occur, to reverse it by any other means than the use of military force.
+Non-proliferation applies to both weapons of mass destruction (including nuclear, radiological, chemical and biological weapons) and conventional capabilities such as missiles and small arms.

 Weapons of mass destruction proliferation

 NATO’s policies support consultation and practical cooperation in a wide range of areas including conventional arms control; nuclear policy issues; promoting mine action and combatting the spread of small arms and light weapons (SALW); preventing the proliferation of weapons of mass destruction (WMD); and developing and harmonising capabilities to defend against chemical, biological, radiological and nuclear (CBRN) threats.
-NATO also participates in relevant conferences organised by other international organisations, including the UN Office for Disarmament Affairs, the European Union, the Organisation for the Prohibition of Chemical Weapons, the Biological and Toxin Weapons Convention, the Organization for Security and Co-operation in Europe (OSCE) and others.

 Allies have reduced their conventional forces significantly from Cold War levels.
 NATO Allies that are Parties to the 1990 CFE Treaty remain committed to the regime of the Treaty.
 The Treaty is a “cornerstone of European security” and imposes legal and verifiable limits on the force structure of its 30 States Parties.
 Since its entry into force in 1992, States Parties have verifiably destroyed 100,000 pieces of treaty-limited equipment such as tanks and attack helicopters, and conducted over 6,000 on-site inspections.
 As a response to Russia`s unilateral “suspension” of its Treaty obligations in 2007, NATO CFE Allies ceased implementing certain Treaty obligations vis-à-vis Russia in November 2011, while still continuing to implement fully their obligations with respect to all other CFE States Parties.
 Allies stated that these decisions are fully reversible should Russia return to full implementation.

 NATO remains committed to the goal of creating the conditions for a world without nuclear weapons.
-However, as long as there are nuclear weapons in the world, NATO will remain a nuclear alliance, but at the lowest level consistent with its defence obligations, and with an appropriate mix of nuclear and conventional forces.
+However, as long as there are nuclear weapons in the world, NATO will remain a nuclear alliance, at the lowest level consistent with its defence obligations, and with an appropriate mix of nuclear and conventional forces.